 Organic certification requires farmers to change their production methods and make new investments in infrastructure to support and maintain the certification.
 The cost for certification to producers can often be prohibitive (especially for smaller farms) and can include direct costs such as certification fees and indirect costs such as costs to implement necessary infrastructure such as compost bins, fermentation tanks, consulting fees, etc.

-Given that social premiums paid for organic coffee aren’t likely to drastically impact farmer’s bottom line, is it a sustainable endeavor?
+However, given that social premiums paid for organic coffee aren’t likely to drastically impact farmer’s bottom line and may even be a net cost to the producer, is it a sustainable endeavor?

 1. Benoit Daviron, Stefano Ponte, The Coffee Paradox (Zed Books 2005) P. 166 ↩